TakafumiM/LoLProAnalysis/README.md

 #### Test Statisitcs:
 Difference between the observed precision and the precision of the permutation test.

-p-value is 0.279.
+p-value is 0.194.
 I failed to reject the null hypothesis at the significance level of 5%.
-Accordingly, my model seems to be not biased towards either side, but a fair model.
+Accordingly, there is not enough evidence that my model is biased towards either side.